MildRacc/Freaky-Estops/README.md

 ## Customization

-Edit the `freezy_config.h` file to change pin assignments and other settings.
+Edit the `freaky_config.h` file to change pin assignments and other settings.